 Sook-Lei Liew is an Assistant Professor and Director of the Neural Plasticity and Neurorehabilitation Laboratory at the University of Southern California.
 She has joint appointments in the divisions of Occupational Science and Occupational Therapy, Biokinesiology and Physical Therapy, Biomedical Engineering, Neuroscience, and Neurology, is a member of the USC Stevens Neuroimaging and Informatics Institute.
-She is also a co-founder and co-director of the USC SMART-VR (SensoriMotor Assessment and Rehabilitation Training) Center (smartvr.usc.edu).
+She is the Chair of the ENIGMA Stroke Recovery Working Group, which aims to meta-analyze high-resolution brain imaging and behavioral outcomes in individuals after stroke from thousands of patients collected across more than 40 research cohorts from 10 countries worldwide.
+She also is a co-Director and co-founder of the USC SMART-VR (SensoriMotor Assessment and Rehabilitation Training) Center (smartvr.usc.edu).

 After she earned her Bachelor of Arts degree in Kinesiology and English from Rice University in 2006, she went on to receive a Master of Arts in Occupational Therapy (2008) and a PhD in Occupational Science, with a Concentration in Neuroscience (2012), both from USC.
 She completed a postdoctoral fellowship at the National Institutes of Health (NIH) in neurorehabilitation and has been a visiting scholar at Peking University, the University of Tübingen, and Johns Hopkins University.